-Read about some of the projects supported by this Fund.
-If you would like to know more, please write to us.
+We are currently actively fundraising to replenish the fund in order to support future collaborations around GEN alumni.
+Below are some of the projects previously supported by this fund.
+If you would like to know more about these projects, please write to us.

-Future Farmers, Owerri, Nigeria: Establishing a Community-Run Training Farm at Amiri Community Girls Secondary School – After GESA 2012, Nigerian activist and radio-DJ Nnaemeka Ikegwuonu returned to his organisation, The Smallholders Foundation, with a powerful ally, international lawyer Marie Wilke (2012), and a project grant from the GESA Alumni Innovation Fund.
+Nigerian activist and radio-DJ Nnaemeka Ikegwuonu returned to his organisation, The Smallholders Foundation, with a powerful ally, international lawyer Marie Wilke, and a project grant from the Alumni Innovation Fund.
 Nnamaeka and Marie’s project supported students to help establish a community-run pineapple and catfish farm at the Amiri Community Girl’s Secondary School.
 Students engage in the day-to-day activities of the training farm and are further empowered to establish their own, small agri-business upon graduation by the micro-credit schemes funded from the farm revenues.

-Wellbeing Initiative – Kaylena Bray, Vanessa Reid and Yuki Yoshida (2013) have launched a project to connect initiatives that take socio-ecological wellbeing as a central tenet of their development.
-Beginning with those initiatives that focus on food sovereignty, the alums are collaborating with resource people Susannah McCandless and Emily Caruso to build a set of case studies on these grassroots wellbeing-centred initiatives, establish an online platform through which to share them, and draft a synthesis of concepts and lessons learned.
+Kaylena Bray, Vanessa Reid and Yuki Yoshida launched a project to connect initiatives that take socio-ecological wellbeing as a central tenet of their development.
+Beginning with those initiatives that focus on food sovereignty, the alums collaborated with resource people Susannah McCandless and Emily Caruso to build a set of case studies on these grassroots wellbeing-centred initiatives, establish an online platform through which to share them, and draft a synthesis of concepts and lessons learned.
 Case studies are currently being developed in countries most accessible to the team (India, Italy, Japan, UK, USA), with the hope for greater expansion through the creation of a network of interested organisations.
 Look out for the new web platform!

-North American Community Environmental Leadership Exchange – In October 2013, Darcie Houck (2012), Kaylena Bray (2013), Inanc Tekguc (2011), and resource persons Susannah McCandless and Octaviana Trujillo met in California to co-organise the North American Community Environmental Leadership Exchange (NACELE), a workshop jointly led by GDF and The Cultural Conservancy under the auspices of the Global Environments Network.
+North American Community Environmental Leadership Exchange – In October 2013, Darcie Houck, Kaylena Bray, Inanc Tekguc and resource persons Susannah McCandless and Octaviana Trujillo met in California to co-organise the North American Community Environmental Leadership Exchange (NACELE), a workshop jointly led by Global Diversity Foundation and The Cultural Conservancy under the auspices of the Global Environments Network.
 NACELE also received support from a Switzer Foundation Innovation Grant, The Christensen Fund, and Bioneers.
 The workshop convened dynamic Indigenous leaders from around North America to share their work and their communities’ ongoing actions to protect and restore lands, waters and traditional foodways, and through these, culture and sovereignty.
 The results of the 4-day workshop were presented at a participant-led panel, “From Conflict to Collaboration: Tribal Strategies for Resistance and Restoration” at the Indigenous Forum of the 2013 Bioneers meeting.
 Read about NACELE 2013.